Kevin-Spring/springstudio.se/README.md

 ## Setup

-### Wordpress
+## Wordpress

-Download the wordpress folder and store it in your XAMPP / MAMP.
+Download the wordpress folder and store it in your XAMPP / MAMP / Localhost-machine.

-### React

-Store your React-project wherever you want.

 ### Wordpress db